What is a Quitclaim Deed?

 Common Uses of Quitclaim Deeds

-Quitclaim deeds are common where there is a preexisting relationship between the transferee and the transferor or when no money is changing hands (that is, when the transfer is without consideration).
-Common transfers by Quitclaim Deed include:
+Quitclaim deeds are common where there is a preexisting relationship between the transferee and the transferor or when no money is changing hands (when the transfer is without consideration).
+People often use quitclaim deeds to:

-- “Taking someone’s name off” of a deed or adding a person to the deed (see How to Add a New Owner to the Title Deed to Real Estate for more information);
+- “Take someone’s name off” of a deed or adding a person to the deed;

-- A transfer of real estate from a person to a business that is owned by that person; and
+- Transfer of real estate from a person to a business owned by that person; and

-- A gift of property from one person to another.
+- Make a gift of property from one person to another.

-Quitclaim deeds are often used after a divorce.
+Quitclaim deeds are often used to remove an ex-spouse from a deed after a divorce.
 Most spouses own their homes jointly, meaning that both of them are listed on the deed to the home.
 In a divorce proceeding, the settlement agreement often requires one spouse to convey his or her interest in that home to the other spouse, so that only one spouse will own the home after the divorce.
-A Quitclaim Deed is usually used to eliminate one spouse’s interest in the home.
-See How to Remove an Ex-Spouse from a Title Deed for more information.
+A quitclaim deed is usually used to eliminate one spouse’s interest in the home.

-Because the transferee has no assurance that he or she is getting clear title to the real estate, Quitclaim Deeds are not often used in commercial settings.
-If a person is buying real estate in an arm’s length transaction, the buyer will want at least some warranty of title.
-Because of this, most sales of real estate will use a Warranty Deed or Special Warranty Deed instead of Quitclaim Deed.
+Because the grantee has no assurance he or she is getting clear title to the real estate, quitclaim deeds are seldom used in commercial settings.
+If a person is buying property in an arm’s length transaction, the buyer will want at least some warranty of title.
+Because of this, most sales of real estate will use a warranty deed or special warranty deed instead of a quitclaim deed.